 The ECI two stage approach also mitigates against cost and programme overruns as there is much greater certainty over the design and understanding of the risks at the point the construction target price is agreed (when the detailed design is sufficiently advanced).
 Developing this understanding can result in a longer contract period, but one that is likely to be more realistic as to cost and risk.
 A situation where construction commences before a design is sufficiently advanced would also be avoided.

-The advantages are similar to those of design and build but can also provide the following as shown in Table 3.3.
+The advantages are similar to those of design and build but can also provide the following: